Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Why didn't you take your wife and children to a safe place before carrying out the mission?

 That’s what I think about a lot, especially when my mission gets my wife and children arrested.
 No one can evacuate their loved ones.
-If I prepare, it will be exposed, and even if I prepare, it is just to prepare for contingencies.
+If I prepare, it will be exposed.
+Even if I prepare, it is just a precaution.
 I have to accept it, there is no other way.

-When I decided to fly to Saigon to bomb the Independence Palace, I thought my wife and children would be arrested.
+When I decided to fly to Saigon to bomb the Independence Palace, I thought my wife and children would be captured.
 At that time, my baby was only 8 months old.

 For me, the liberation of Saigon on April 30 was complete and fortunate.
 My wife and children were released after more than 20 days of detention and 2 days later I returned to Saigon to reunite with my family.